maybebyte/anthesis/selfhosting.md

 For all devices running Linux with [MMC](https://en.wikipedia.org/wiki/MultiMediaCard "MultiMediaCard") storage, I prefer to use [F2FS](https://en.wikipedia.org/wiki/F2fs), otherwise known as the Flash-Friendly File System.

-# Why self-host/use <abbr title="Free/Libre and Open Source Software">FLOSS</abbr>?
+# Why self-host/use FLOSS?

 People often don't understand why I choose to be my own provider when the payoff is, to them, about the same.